40th Infantry Division Slavonska: Wartime organisation

 Each infantry regiment was to consist of three to four infantry battalions, a machine gun company, and the divisional artillery regiments were animal-drawn and largely equipped with World War I-vintage pieces.
 An artillery regiment consisted of four battalions, one of 100 mm light howitzers, one of 65 mm or 75 mm mountain guns, and two of 75 mm or 80 mm field guns.
 In September 1939, after the German invasion of Poland, the 40th ID underwent a trial mobilisation which included a large proportion of its units.

 The 40th ID was included on the wartime order of battle in "Defence Plan S", which was developed by the Yugoslav General Staff in 1938–1939.
 It was to be formed using mainly Croat-manned units.
-These comprised the Bjelovar-based 42nd Infantry Regiment from the Osijecka divisional district, and the 43rd and 108th Infantry Regiments and 40th Artillery Regiment from the VJK reserve.
+These comprised the Bjelovar-based 42nd Infantry Regiment from the Osječka divisional district, and the 43rd and 108th Infantry Regiments and 40th Artillery Regiment from the VJK reserve.